Antonio Salieri: Relationship with Mozart

 The biographer Alexander Wheelock Thayer believes that Mozart's rivalry with Salieri could have originated with an incident in 1781, when Mozart applied to be the music teacher of Princess Elisabeth of Württemberg, and Salieri was selected instead because of his reputation as a singing teacher.
 The following year Mozart once again failed to be selected as the princess's piano teacher.
-"Salieri and his tribe will move heaven and earth to put it down", Leopold Mozart wrote to his daughter Nannerl.
+"Salieri and his tribe will move heaven and earth to put it down", Leopold Mozart wrote to Wolfgang's sister Nannerl.
 But at the time of the premiere of Figaro, Salieri was busy with his new French opera Les Horaces.
 In addition, when Da Ponte was in Prague preparing the production of Mozart's setting of his Don Giovanni, the poet was ordered back to Vienna for a royal wedding at which Salieri's Axur, re d'Ormus would be performed.
 Mozart was not pleased by this.

 The rivalry between Salieri and Mozart became publicly visible as well as audible during the opera composition competition held by Emperor Joseph II in 1786 in the Orangery at Schönbrunn.
 Mozart was considered the loser of this competition.
 Mozart's 1791 opera The Magic Flute echoes that competition because the Papageno–Papagena duet is similar to the Cucuzza cavatina in Salieri's Prima la musica e poi le parole.
 The Magic Flute also echoes Salieri's music in that Papageno's whistle is based on a motif borrowed from Salieri's Concerto for Clavicembalo in B-flat major.